 Weight-loss outcomes: summary study 1 (Pi-Sunyer et al., 2015)

 - A 56-week study in obese patients (BMI over 30) or patients with BMI 0ver 27 with other conditions such as high cholesterol or blood pressure levels

 - 3731 patients

-- Placebo-controlled: some patients used product with no active drug
+- Placebo-controlled: some patients used products with no active drug

-- Dose of Saxenda used: 3mg once daily in combination with advice (counseling) on lifestyle changes.
+- Dose of Saxenda used: 3mg once daily with advice (counseling) on lifestyle changes.

 - 33.1% of patients on Saxenda lost 10% or more of their body weight as compared to 10.6% on placebo treatment

-- Most common reported side effects were nausea and diarrhoea
+- The most common reported side effects were nausea and diarrhea

 Study 2 (Le Roux et al., 2017):

-- three-year study in obese patients with prediabetes
+- A three-year study in obese patients with prediabetes

 - 2254 participants who received treatment with Saxenda (3mg once daily) or placebo in conjunction with a reduced-calorie diet and increased exercise